 Ice Wine Tasting

-Last but not least, an activity for those of you that prefer to enjoy winter away from the elements.
+Last but not least, this winter activity for those of you that prefer to enjoy winter away from the elements.
 Ice wine is a winter delicacy that’s produced when the grapes are harvested while they’re still frozen, making the liquid extracted more concentrated.
 I’m proud to say that my home of Niagara is Canada’s largest producer of ice wine as 75% comes from our vineyards!
 Many wineries offer tastings and there are even festivals that celebrate it!

 PS – With Christmas just around the corner, I’d like to wish everyone a safe, healthy & happy holiday season.
-I hope you all get to enjoy it to the fullest, and thank you for your continued support!
+I hope you all get to enjoy it to the fullest and thank you for your continued support!
 Thinking of you all and sending lots of love and good vibes!!